Who is the portage home visiting service for?

 - Offering parent / child groups at local Children Centres

-- EarlyBird programme - we work in collaboration with Speech and Language Therapists to offer training to parents of pre-school aged children with a diagnosis of autism following the National Autistic Society
+- EarlyBird programme - we offer training to parents of pre-school aged children with a diagnosis of autism following the National Autistic Society (NAS) guidelines.

 How do I access the service?

 If you would like to know more about our work, would like to access our service, or have any further questions, you can contact us between 9am and 5pm, Monday to Friday.